 Common sense isn't.

-Temperature for Buffalo Mountain Unfortunately, or fortunately, depending on your perspective, the temperature was also quite low during this time of low wind.
+Unfortunately, or fortunately, depending on your perspective, the temperature was also quite low during this time of low wind.
 Wind turbines can produce more power with lower temperature, denser air.
 So, in a way the wind turbines like cold and windy weather best, unlike most people.
 The dense, cold air on the mountain was not being taken advantage of to make power at a time when power was needed for heating.
 In fact, we can be sure that the turbines themselves were consuming power to keep the precious components warm.

-Relative Humidity for Buffalo Mountain You may explore the effect of varying temperature and humidity on the power produced by the turbines, using my TVA Buffalo Mountain wind power calculator.
+You may explore the effect of varying temperature and humidity on the power produced by the turbines, using my TVA Buffalo Mountain wind power calculator.
 Of course, variations in temperature or humidity don't make much difference if the wind isn't blowing.

-Thanks to NOAA for the weather data.
+NOAA for the

 Previous Bottom Line Reports: